automl/DeepCAVE/docs/converters/custom_converters.rst

             @property
             def hash(self) -> str:
                 """
-                Returns a unique hash for the run (e.g., hashing the trial history).
+                Return a unique hash for the run (e.g., hashing the trial history).
                 """
                 pass

             @property
             def latest_change(self) -> float:
                 """
-                Returns the timestamp of the latest change.
+                Return the timestamp of the latest change.
                 """
                 pass

             @classmethod
             def from_path(cls, path: str) -> 'Run':
                 """
-                Returns a Run object from a given path.
+                Return a Run object from a given path.
+                """
+                pass

+            @classmethod
+            def is_valid_run(cls, path: str) -> bool:
+                """
+                Check if the path belongs to a valid run.
                 """
                 pass

 Step 2: Register your converter
 -------------------------------